brettz9/webappfind/docs/TO-DOS.md

     1. Allow file or directory permissions to have static file server permissions be granted (with localhost:port info sent to webapp).
-        Could then, e.g., have wiki edit HTML but also conveniently serve it (and in a targeted fashion)
+        Could then, e.g., have wiki edit HTML but also conveniently serve it (and in a targeted fashion); also have option, for single files, to just open the file itself, along with the directory (for JS, CSS, etc.) on the static server (even if permission to write only given to single file)
     1. Support directory type permissions, with a permission to iterate directories and get and/or edit contents.
         (Later offer ability to persist these permissions.)